EIN 46-5710681

 Program areas at Oakland Natives Give Back Fund

 The Back and on track (bot) program provides a multi-phased and tiered approach to mitigate "learning loss" resulting from the covid-19 pandemic and its drastic impact on consistent student attendance.
 Through the entire school year, the program served 72 students from 8 different partner schools.
-The program yielded remarkable results by incentivizing these students with a monthly reward of $500, and schools witnessed improvement in their attendance, engagement, and academic performance.
+The program yielded remarkable results by incentivizing these students with a monthly reward, and schools witnessed improvement in their attendance, engagement, and academic performance.
 The weekly lessons that focused on social and emotional learning (sel), attendance support, career & college readiness, case management, and wraparound services have proven to be invaluable.
 The scheduled home visits and family support have strengthened the bond between schools and the families of these students.
 By working together, we created a nurturing and supportive environment that fosters academic excellence and overall well-being.

 Grants made by Oakland Natives Give Back Fund